swisskyrepo/PayloadsAllTheThings/API Key Leaks/IIS-Machine-Keys.md

     ```

-## Edit cookies with the machine key
+## Edit Cookies With The Machine Key

 If you have the `machineKey` but the viewstate is disabled.